scify/laravel-cookies-consent/README.md

 ```

+## How to check if a cookie category is allowed

+### Backend code

-After that, you can use the `$_COOKIE` global object, in order to check for the appropriate cookie.
+You can use the `$_COOKIE` global object, in order to check for the appropriate cookie.

 Now you can use this object in your Blade files like this: